updated on May 10th, 2019

 Getting there: As with most other ruins, we suggest hiring a private car or taxi.
 The larger city of Constantine is about 2.5 hours from the Madauros ruins.

-While these may be the top ruins in Algeria, there are countless areas scattered throughout the country!
+While these may be the top Roman ruins in Algeria, there are countless other areas scattered throughout the country!